igorwaw/web-advent/content/2016/15-timing/index.md

 meaning at some point I learned a bit about advanced mathematics: number theory, matrices, differential equations, you name it.
 I then forgot much of it as it was 20 years ago and most of this stuff is not needed for the daily work (except once in a blue moon it unexpectedly helps to solve a programming problem).
-But modulo arithmetics appears in a lot of places, prime numbers are a known feature in cryptography.
-I remember I learned something about solving a system of equations in modulo arithmetics with prime numbers.
+But modulo arithmetic appears in a lot of places, prime numbers are a known feature in cryptography.
+I remember I learned something about solving a system of equations in modulo arithmetic with prime numbers.
 After a few minutes of searching I found Chinese Remainder Theorem.
 Yep, that was it.

 I'm not going to repeat what others wrote, Wikipedia has a theoretical background: <https://en.wikipedia.org/wiki/Chinese_remainder_theorem>
 and Rosetta Code has example code: <https://rosettacode.org/wiki/Chinese_remainder_theorem>.
-The hard part was calculacting the right residues, it took some trial and error to get rid of inevitable off-by-one and "add or subtract" errors.
+The hard part was calculating the right residues, it took some trial and error to get rid of inevitable off-by-one and "add or subtract" errors.

 ## Code